 1. Proper regulation

-The FCA was launched to replace the Financial Services Authority, and its work covers areas that range from retail and wholesale firms to those that offer forex trading services, effectively covering all areas of the financial sector.
+The FCA was launched to replace the Financial Services Authority, and its work covers areas that range from retail and wholesale firms, effectively covering all areas of the financial sector.

 The aim is simple – to ensure that all customers, including entrepreneurs and business owners seeking access to products and advice, get the best possible support when it comes to financial issues.